-3.4.
-What possible risks are associated with the project?
+3.3.
+What possible risks (for which groups?) are associated with the projects?
 How will they be mitigated?
-Do the expected benefits (e.g. knowledge gain) outweigh the foreseeable risks associated with the research project?
+Do the expected benefits (e.g. knowledge gain, practical value for users) outweigh the foreseeable risks associated with the research project?

-Assessment of the risks and benefits is central to determining that a research study is ethically acceptable.
-For a study to be ethical, the (projected) benefits to society should outweigh the (projected) net burden to the participants.
-Clearly, assessing harms and benefits is associated with a high degree of uncertainty, and that balance point cannot usually be determined accurately.
+Assessment of risks and benefits is central to determining whether a research study is ethically acceptable.
+For a study to be ethical, the (projected) benefits to society should outweigh the (projected) net burden to society or to a specific group.
+Clearly, assessing harms and benefits is associated with a high degree of uncertainty, and the balance point cannot usually be determined accurately.
 Yet, researchers should ensure that the balance tips in favour of societal benefit.

-When considering risks and benefits, also take into account the principle of justice and fairness: who will receive the benefits of research and who bears the risks and burden of the research?
+When considering risks and benefits, you should also take into account the principle of justice and fairness: who will receive the benefits of research and who bears the risks and burden of the research?